Pharmacy

 You'll gain professional and practical skills including how to talk to patients, working within healthcare teams and simple examination skills.

-During Stage 2, you will study pharmaceutical care, such as pathology, as well as topics such as systems for medicines management.
+You will study pharmaceutical care, such as pathology, and topics such as systems for medicines management.

 You will examine abnormal pathology and subsequent therapeutic options to deal with disease.
 This will be integrated with cutting-edge pharmaceutical science and continued workplace experience.